-Although conventional box cars in Florida were partially collapsed within 2-6 years of deployment and completely collapsed by 14 years post deployment, the low profile remnants of the collapsed metal frame, and steel sidewalls of box cars in Northwest Florida at depths of 70-112 feet water apparently did not move from their original deployment sites when exposed to Hurricanes Erin (1995), Opal (1995) and Georges (1998) (Jon Dodrill, personal communication).
+Although conventional box cars in Florida were partially collapsed within 2-6 years of deployment, and completely collapsed by 14 years post deployment, the low profile remnants of the collapsed metal frame and steel sidewalls at depths of 70-112 feet of water apparently did not move from their original deployment sites when exposed to Hurricanes Erin (1995), Opal (1995) and Georges (1998) (Jon Dodrill, personal communication).

-Lukens Consulting (1995) reported on the vertical heights of the corners of four steel boxcars deployed inside a barge offshore Mississippi in 1986.
-As the barge was sinking, it overturned, spilling the four boxcars out onto the sea bed.
-The first measurements of the height of the boxcars were taken in 1989, and the second measurements were taken 2.5 years later.
-Those data indicate that the boxcars used offshore Mississippi had not collapsed over a six year period since their deployment.
-In 2001, a side-scan survey of the site by the Mississippi Department of Marine Resources showed three of the boxcars still on site, with some minor movement of the boxcars to the east.
-The side scan sonar data indicate that the boxcars sides have still not collapsed as of 2001.
+Lukens Consulting (1995) reported on the vertical heights of the corners of four steel box cars deployed inside a barge offshore Mississippi in 1986.
+As the barge was sinking, it overturned, spilling the four box cars out onto the seabed.
+The first measurements of the height of the box cars were taken in 1989, and the second measurements were taken 2.5 years later.
+Those data indicate that the box cars used offshore Mississippi had not collapsed over a six-year period since their deployment.
+In 2001, a side-scan survey of the site by the Mississippi Department of Marine Resources showed three of the box cars still on site, with some minor movement of the box cars to the east.
+The side-scan sonar data indicated that box cars sides had not collapsed.
+However, the box cars were not evident in a 2016 survey of the site.